9th Annual Seminar

 This session focuses on the many roles and responsibilities inherent in the current position of the superintendent.
 Participants will have the opportunity to reflect upon those responsibilities that they are prepared to assume and those aspects where they may need additional support.
 The second portion of this session outlines the importance of knowing your own core values and how those values can best be communicated to a search committee and/or school committee.
 This session also provides information about the New Superintendents Induction Program (NSIP) and the Mission of M.A.S.S

-Session Leaders– Thomas Scott, Executive Director, M.A.S.S, Christine McGrath, Director of Operations, M.A.S.S, Irwin Blumer, Retired Professor, Boston College, and former Superintendent in the Concord Carlisle and Newton Public Schools, Joan Connolly, Administrator of the New Superintendents Induction Program.
+Session Leaders– Thomas Scott, Executive Director, M.A.S.S, Christine McGrath, Director of Operations, M.A.S.S, Mary Bourque, Director of Government Affairs, M.A.S.S, Irwin Blumer, Retired Professor, Boston College, and former Superintendent in the Concord Carlisle and Newton Public Schools, Joan Connolly, Administrator of the New Superintendents Induction Program.
 Glenn Koocher, Executive Director for Massachusetts Association of School Committees (MASC), Dorothy Presser, Field Representative/Search Consultant (MASC) and Margaret Driscoll, Executive Director of the Massachusetts Association of School Business Officials (MASBO).

 Please note- this seminar will provide an important opportunity for potential candidates to interact with experienced practitioners and search consultants but participation in this program does not represent any endorsement of your candidacy for specific positions.